abauer424/staff-watcher/README.md

 ## Installation

-To install the project, you need to use git clone and git pull from <a href ="https://github.com/abauer424/team-profile-generator">my repository.</a> After cloning its important to install Node, Jest & Inquirer.
+To install the project, you need to use git clone and git pull from <a href ="https://github.com/abauer424/staff-watcher">my repository.</a>

 ## Usage